Suspect arrested in death of Queens mom found in duffel bag: NYPD - NewsBreak

 Investigators have spent the past six days piecing together what happened to the 51-year-old mother of two teens.
 According to law enforcement sources, Gaal attended a show Friday night at Lincoln Center.
 Afterward, she spent about 45 minutes waiting at a bar for someone who did not show up.

 Gaal ordered her usual drink at the Forest Hills Station House, according to a bartender, and she didn’t seem frightened or scared.
-She had one drink, then left.Disturbing details emerge after Queens mom found dead in duffle bag
+She had one drink, then left.Fugitive who fought with NYPD officers charged: police

 Investigators said Gaal eventually returned to her home on Juno Street, where she was stabbed dozens of times.
 There were signs of defensive wounds on her hands.
 The killer put her body in a duffel bag and dumped it near Forest Park, authorities said.